mastersign/odec/doc/specification.md

 ### Value and Provenance Parameter

+<a name="fig_detailed-value"></a>
+![Value][fig:detailed-value]

+*Figure 3: Structure of a value or provenance parameter set*

+A value is the element which contains the actual data in the process.
+It is identified by a name.
+The integrity and authenticity is verified by a signature, created by the owner which governed the production of the value.
+If the value does not contain the processed data itself, but a set of parameters, used to configure a transformation step or entity source, it is called provenance parameter set.

 ### Value Reference

+<a name="fig_detailed-value-reference"></a>
+![Value reference][fig:detailed-value-reference]

+*Figure 4: Structure of a value reference*

+A value reference is the way to reference a value inside of the container structure.
+It contains a couple of meta-data for the referenced value.
+At first it contains an identifier to address a description of the value data type.
+This data type description should be sufficient for correct interpretation of the value data.
+Optional the data type description can provide a way to validate the value data.
+If the associated edition does not reference a profile, the value type can be omitted.
+Further the size of the value data is included in the value reference.
+The size describes the number of octets contained in the data value.
+This information can be useful to optimize the way to process the value data, e.g. if large values should be handled differently than small ones.

+A value can appear in different ways inside of the container.
+It can be stored plain, without any manipulations, or it can be stored in an encrypted way.
+A third alternative is to not include it in the container at all, which is useful if some kind of raw or intermediate data should be excluded because of the value size, privacy or security reasons.
+The way a value does appear in the container is stored as *appearance* in the value reference.
+To secure the link to the value, a copy of the value signature is included in the value reference.

 ### Entity Header

+<a name="fig_detailed-entity-header"></a>
+![Entity header][fig:detailed-entity-header]

+*Figure 5: Structure of an entity header*

+As described in the section "The Generic Process", the entity is a group of one or more entity values and optional a provenance parameter set.
+The entity header contains all data necessary to describe the entity.
+The entity is identified with an ID, unique inside the container.
+It can optionally be marked with a label for easier recognition.

+Potentially, an entity type is associated with the entity, to tell which values are allowed or required.
+More on entity types can be found in section "The Framework".
+Potentially a provenance is associated with the entity and in case the provenance used some input entities to produce the described entity, these input entities are referenced by their IDs as predecessors.
+If the associated edition does not reference a profile the entity type and the provenance can be omitted.

+All values of the entity are referenced by a value reference and if the provenance was parameterized in some way, the provenance parameter set is referenced by a value reference too.
+The entity header is protected by a signature, created by the owner which has governed the production of the entity.
+The signature of the entity header covers all value references and with them copies of the value signatures.
+Therefore, the signature of the entity header is simply called entity signature.

 ### Index and Index Item

+<a name="fig_index"></a>
+![Index and index item][fig:index]

+*Figure 6: Structure of a container index and index items*

+All entities in a container are listed by the index.
+The index is a collection of index items.
+Because every container is initialized with at least one entity, the index contains at least one index item too.
+An index item contains a reference to an entity, identified by ID and optionally by label, and a list with the IDs of its successors.
+A successor to the current entity is an entity, produced by a provenance under use of the current entity as input.

+To preserve the trust between the index and the entities, a copy of the entity signature is included in an index item.
+The index itself is protected by the index signature.

 ### Owner

+<a name="fig_detailed-owner"></a>
+![Owner][fig:detailed-owner]

+*Figure 7: Structure of an owner*

+As described in section "The Owner", the owner is an institute and/or person responsible for the initialization or extension of a container.
+The owner is identified by an institute name, an operator name, and an email address.
+The email address can also be used to contact the owner.
+Additionally, contact information as postal address can be given.
+Optional, the owner can be associated with a role, e.g. to support role-based access control.
+Every owner needs a certificate, which can be part of a PKI.

 ### Edition

+<a name="fig_detailed-edition"></a>
+![Edition][fig:detailed-edition]

+*Figure 8: Structure of a container edition*

+As described in section "The Container", every time a container is initialized or modified an edition is formed.
+A container has a *current edition* and, if it was modified, one or more past editions.
+An edition is identified by a global unique identifier.
+The edition is protected by a signature, created by the owner of the signature.
+The signature of the current edition is called *master signature*.

+The edition contains some meta-data:
+* A reference to the software, used to create or extend the container
+* Optional a reference to an associated container profile including a version number, see section "The Framework"
+* The owner, responsible for the edition
+* A time stamp of the moment, the edition was formed
+* A list with IDs of all entities, added to the container while forming the edition
+* A list with IDs of all entities, removed from the container while forming the edition
+* Optional some copyright information can be attached to the edition, to control the legal usage of the produced data.
+* Optional some comments can be attached to the edition.

+To create a trusted link to the content of the container, an edition contains a copy of the index signature and a copy of the history signature (the history will be discussed in section "History and History Item").

+An edition is optionally equipped with a salt which, if present, is included in the computation of the master signature.
+If the container gets extended, and the former edition is pushed on to the history stack, the salt can be removed from the former edition.
+Thereby the possibility of removing the new edition and restoring the former edition from the history stack can be prevented, because the old master signature cannot be reinstated without the lost salt of the former edition.
+This entails the following implications:

+1. Restoring a history edition can only be prevented if it was equipped with a salt in the first place.
+2. Even if some of the editions are safe from restoring, if an earlier edition on the history stack is not safe (because it never had a salt, or its salt was not removed), it can be restored by removing all later editions.
+3. The salt of an edition can only be removed in the moment it gets pushed on to the history stack.
+Removing the salt of a history edition later on, can lead to inconsistent signatures of following editions.

+The edition salt is also called *reinstatement prevention salt* or *RPS*.

 ### History and History Item

+<a name="fig_history"></a>
+![History and history item][fig:history]

+*Figure 9: Structure of a history and history items*

+The history of a container is a stack with history items.
+A history item contains a past edition.
+If the container is modified, a new history item, containing the former current edition, is pushed on to the history stack.
+The history is protected by a signature, created by the owner of the current edition.

 ### Container

+<a name="fig_detailed-container"></a>
+![Container][fig:detailed-container]

+*Figure 10: Structure of a container*

+A container is formed by a current edition, a container history and an entity index, including all referenced entities.
+The master signature of the whole container is the signature of the current edition.

 ## The Framework

 ## Technical Implementation